davidwong001/ABC-Superstore-Sales-Performance-Overview/README.md

 - The Western/Eastern regions have risen in sales, which led to a net positive, despite the other 2 regions underperforming.
 - The number of returns has gone up slightly at 4%.
 - Following historical trends, we should expect to see a jump in sales in Q4 as that is when our customers make the most purchases.

-## ✏️ Data Cleaning

-Tableau's Superstore dataset looked ready to use.
-I decided to use the data without any modifications, as it was perfect for what I needed to create a dashboard.

 ## 📊 Analysis and Dashboard